Seismic source: Thumper truck

 In 1953, the weight dropping thumper technique was introduced as an alternative to dynamite sources.

-A thumper truck (or weight-drop) truck is a vehicle-mounted ground impact system which can be used to provide a seismic source.
+A thumper truck (or weight-drop) truck is a vehicle-mounted ground impact system that can be used to provide a seismic source.
 A heavy weight is raised by a hoist at the back of the truck and dropped, generally about three meters, to impact (or "thump") the ground.
 To augment the signal, the weight may be dropped more than once at the same spot, the signal may also be increased by thumping at several nearby places in an array whose dimensions may be chosen to enhance the seismic signal by spatial filtering.

 More advanced thumpers use a technology called "Accelerated Weight Drop" (AWD), where a high pressure gas (min 7 MPa (1000 lbf/in2)) is used to accelerate a heavy weight hammer (5,000 kg) to hit a base plate coupled to the ground from a distance of 2 to 3 m.
 Several thumps are stacked to enhance signal to noise ratio.
 AWD allows both more energy and more control of the source than gravitational weight-drop, providing better depth penetration, control of signal frequency content.

 Thumping may be less damaging to the environment than firing explosives in shot-holes, though a heavily thumped seismic line with transverse ridges every few meters might create long-lasting disturbance of the soil.
 An advantage of the thumper (later shared with Vibroseis), especially in politically unstable areas, is that no explosives are required.